-Hawkins, C.J. (nd.), "Informal Leisure as a Source of Social Capital Formation: A Festival Case Study", PhD Thesis [currently in DRAFT].
+Hawkins, C.J.
+(2014), "Informal Leisure as a Source of Social Capital Formation: A Festival Case Study", PhD Thesis [under examination].

 Hawkins, C.J. and Ryan, L-A. (2013), "Festival Spaces as Third Places", Journal of Place Management and Development, Vol.6, Iss.3, pp. 192-202.

 Hawkins, C.J.
 (2009), “Facing Up to Facebook: Does a Failure to Embrace Online Social Media Mean Local Government is Being Left Behind in the Communication Race?”, Local Government Manager, Vol. 43, Iss.
 3, pp. 26-27.

 Hawkins, C.J. (nd.), "The Making of a Festival Friend" [journal article forthcoming]

 Hawkins, C.J. (nd.), "Social Leisure Places: Constructing a Platform for Contemporary Leisure Planning" [journal article forthcoming]